waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **ladder_up / ladder_down:** Acts as a warp between floors.
 - **ledge:** A one-way drop.
 Can be jumped down from an adjacent tile above, landing on the tile two spaces below the starting point.
 - **cleared_boulder_barrier:** A former barrier that now acts as a one-way ramp, allowing movement up from 'ground' to 'elevated_ground'.
-- **boulder_barrier:** An impassable barrier that is cleared by a boulder switch.
-- **boulder_switch:** A floor switch that opens a 'boulder_barrier' when a boulder is pushed onto it.
-Walkable.
 ## B. Boulder Pushing
 - Boulders CANNOT be pushed onto 'steps' tiles.
 This is an illegal move.
 - **Pushing Mechanic (Final Correction):** After multiple incorrect observations, the core mechanic is now clear.
 When pushing a boulder (Up, Down, Left, or Right), the boulder moves one tile, but **the player's character remains in place.** To push the boulder again, the player must manually walk to a tile adjacent to the boulder's new position.